The Contemptible Citizen Kane

 The entire apparatus of media works to lie and misrepresent things, and all the simps and lackeys go along for the ride.

 And here's where it gets weird.
 Some time ago, there was scuttlebutt that Hearst was implicated in the Black Dahlia murder, but an internet search reveals not a peep, indicating it's been scrubbed and sanitized.
-But, still, something else weird comes up: Welles himself was accused as a suspect in the murder!
+And then, something else weird comes up: Welles himself was accused as a suspect in the murder!

 There's a simple explanation, of course: Welles was a lapdog, and a "special agent" for projects like this, so he gets a pass.
 The extremely rich all have their lapdogs, suckboys who cover for them, to laud them to the world.
 Now we call them Public Relations, "P.R." but "lapdog" is more appropriate.
 A lapdog gets the dirty work.
 In return, he is built up to the skies, lauded as a "great."